niklas-heer/speed-comparison/README.md

 Because I think this is a more realistic scenario to compare speeds.

+> Are the compile times included in the measurements?

+No they are not included, because when running the program in the real world this would also be done before.

 ## Thanks

 This projects takes inspiration from [Thomas](https://www.thomaschristlieb.de) who did a similar comparison [on his blog](https://www.thomaschristlieb.de/performance-vergleich-zwischen-verschiedenen-programmiersprachen-und-systemen/).